Shola Mos-Shogbamimu

-Adeshola Mos-Shogbamimu (' Babington-Ashaye) is a British lawyer and academic, notable as an activist and political commentator.
+Adeshola Mos-Shogbamimu OBE (' Babington-Ashaye) is a British lawyer and academic, notable as an activist and political commentator.
 She frequently comments on women's rights, law, politics, diversity, inequality and exclusion.
 Her debut book, This is Why I Resist, was described in The Telegraph as "an unapologetic declaration that black identity will no longer be defined by white supremacy, and an unfettered call to action to revolutionise the narrative around the black experience in our day-to-day lives."

 Early life and education

 Adeshola Babington-Ashaye was born in Hackney, London to Yoruba Nigerian parents.
-Her father was Prince Adebajo Babington-Ashaye, who was a son of Oba Alfred Obafuwa Babington-Ashaye, Legunsen III, the Ologere of Ogere, a Nigerian monarch from the Remo Kingdom in Ogun State.
 She was raised in London, Nigeria, and the United States, and lived in East Africa when her mother was working for the Commonwealth of Nations.
 Speaking of how she has been influenced by her Nigerian heritage, she has said: "My parents brought me up with a really strong identity of who I am and so I have never felt inferior due to the colour of my skin, being a woman or gender.
 I would use the word feminist to describe my father.
 He was the first male feminist I knew."

-At the age of 19 she obtained her first degree, an honours LLB, from the University of Buckingham, going on to earn an MA degree in diplomatic studies from the University of Westminster, an LLM degree in Commercial & Corporate Law from the London School of Economics, a PhD in law from Birkbeck, University of London, and an Executive MBA from the University of Cambridge.
+At the age of 19 she obtained her first degree, an honours LLB, from the University of Buckingham, and went on to earn an MA degree in diplomatic studies from the University of Westminster, an LLM degree in Commercial & Corporate Law from the London School of Economics, a PhD in law from Birkbeck, University of London, and an Executive MBA from the University of Cambridge.